 These factors may possibly be combined with distance scores in some instances.

-Centerpoint – When scoring local search results, the search engine may identify a location within the geographical area.
-It may be associated with the location of city hall, downtown, or a geographic center of the area, or based upon some other centerpoint using geographic information.
-The local search engine identifies all business listings and/or web pages within a predetermined radius of the identified location.
-The local search engine may then identify those business listings and/or web pages that match the search query.
+Centerpoint – When scoring Google local search results, the search engine may identify a location within the geographical area.
+It may be associated with the location of city hall, downtown, or a geographic center of the area, or based upon some other Centerpoint using geographic information.
+The Google local search engine identifies all business listings and/or web pages within a predetermined radius of the identified location.
+The Google local search engine may then identify those business listings and/or web pages that match the search query.
 The identified business listings and/or web pages are assigned distance scores according to their distance from the identified location and ranked based on their scores.

 Postal Codes – A geographical area might be identified by set of postal codes allocated to the geographical area, determine a postal code associated with a document, determine whether the postal code is included in the set of postal codes associated with the geographical area, score the document based on a first scoring function when the postal code is included in the set of postal codes associated with the geographical area, and score the document based on a second scoring function when the postal code is not included in the set of postal codes allocated to the geographical area.